digital-york/yorkshire-dictionary/README.md

 See the 'Importing Data' section for further information on the import process.

+Adding or updating a new word:
+a. add word to yhd.cdv / update existing word
+b. run the import process : `heroku run rails yhd:import`

 ## Importing data
 _See `import_readme.md` for more information_